Quick note before we start: If you haven’t done it already, please subscribe to our podcast on Apple or Spotify.

 Several fragments of a comet fall through the sky.
 Most of them won’t collide with Earth, but one breaks off and hurtles directly towards the town of Itomori.
-Soon, everybody there will die.
+Soon, everybody there will be vanquished.
 The parents, the children, the teachers, the politicians, the businessmen will all be gone.

 And that includes Mitsuha Miyamizu.

-During these opening moments of Your Name (Kimi no Na wa), we don’t realize Mitsuha is going to die.
+During these opening moments of Your Name (Kimi no Na wa), we don’t realize Mitsuha is going to lose her life.
 All we know is that Mitsuha and Taki Tachibana, despite not knowing each other and being miles away from one another, have somehow bonded over this celestial event that has captivated Japan.
 Together, they recite these opening lines:

 “Once in a while when I wake up, I find myself crying.
 The dream I must have had I can never recall.
 But the sensation that I’ve lost something lingers for a long time after I wake up.
 I’m always searching for something, for someone.
 This feeling has possessed me I think from that day when the stars came falling.
 It was almost as if a scene from a dream.
 Nothing more, nothing less than a beautiful view.”